raxhvl/pitstop/docs/design.md

 ## 1. Overview

-Pitstop is a flexible, composable way to describe gas schedules across Ethereum forks.
+Pitstop is a flexible, composable framework for managing protocol configuration changes across Ethereum forks.

+**Current scope:** Gas schedules
+**Future vision:** General protocol configuration (consensus params, gas costs, limits, etc.)

+While the initial implementation focuses on gas schedules, the architecture is designed to support any protocol configuration that evolves through EIPs and forks.
+The EIP-centric composition model and constant resolution mechanism apply broadly to any versioned configuration.

 **Core idea:**